33 Best Things to do in Skudeneshavn and Karmoy

 outside facade of Humler 13 in skudeneshavn with red tulips in the foreground

 This museum is located in the heart of Skudeneshavn’s old town and is housed in one of the old listed timber buildings.
-Here you can find out how the town grew up around the herring fishing boom and how this has moulded the town into what you see today.
+Here, you can find out how the town grew up around the herring fishing boom and how this has shaped it into what it is today.

 In the museum, you’ll find a shop, a wealthy merchant’s house, a dental surgery, hairdressers, blacksmith and cooper (barrel maker) tools, and also a boathouse in which the herring used to be dropped.

-We paid for the museum tour which was worth taking because you get to hear so many of the stories surrounding the articles in the house.
-You also learn so much more about how life used to be in the late 1800s in Karmoy.
+We paid for the museum tour, which was worth taking because you hear many of the stories surrounding the articles in the house and learn so much more about how life used to be in Karmoy in the late 1800s.

-In the month of July, you can also follow 18th-century locals through the town as they tell of life as it was in the 1800s onwards.
+In July, you can also follow 18th-century locals through the town as they tell of life in the 1800s.

 Opening Times: Check the website here.